-BOEM reports these projects are not only meeting federal climate change goals but also state objectives.
+BOEM reports these projects are not only meeting federal climate change goals, but also state objectives.
 For example, the Commonwealth of Virginia enacted the Virginia Clean Economy Act in April 2020.
-This act supports the development of 2,500 to 3,000 megawatts of clean, reliable offshore wind energy to be in service by 2028 and has the goal of transitioning Virginia's biggest utility companies from their current electric portfolio to 100 percent carbon-free resources by 2050.
+This act supports development of 2,500 to 3,000 megawatts of clean, reliable offshore wind energy to be in service by 2028 and has the goal of transitioning Virginia's biggest utility companies from their current electric portfolio to 100 percent carbon-free resources by 2050.

 Issapour says Americans have been slow to accept renewable energy, such as wind energy, and she would like for them to think of the possibilities.
-"Before you say no, just take a look at the data and learn about it," she said.
-"Look at the long-term benefits.
+"Before you say no, just take a look at the data and learn about it.
+Look at the long-term benefits.
 Don't be short-sighted but think of the generations to come.
-Ask yourself - what are the benefits for me, my family, and the longevity of our planet?
+Ask yourself-what are the benefits for me, my family, and the longevity of our planet?
 We forget we are the guardians of this beautiful Earth."

-The Wright Brothers would probably agree with her.
-People didn't believe they could fly, but the brothers kept researching and testing their flyers.
-As a result, today, we can fly to most locations throughout the world.
-Possibly in years to come, with the offshore wind farms being constructed now and those in the future, renewable energy will be just as common as boarding an airplane and climate change will be a passing breeze.
+Possibly, in years to come, with the offshore wind farms being constructed now and those in the future, renewable energy will be just as common as boarding an airplane and climate change will be a passing breeze.
+FC

 Dr. JoAnne Castagna is a public affairs specialist and writer for the U.S. Army Corps of Engineers, North Atlantic Division.
-She can be reached at joanne. castagna@usace.army.mil.
+She can be reached at joanne.castagna@usace.army.mil.